-9.8.
-Data Analysis
+9.9 Data Analysis

 The initial analyses will consist of descriptive comparisons of baseline status and crude event rates between the different cohorts.
 The final analysis of endpoints will provide the rates of events overall and in subgroups defined by baseline characteristics.
-Pending feasibility, rates of malignancy, serious infection, CV and other event rates will be compared between tofacitinib-treated RA patients and the comparator cohorts using methods that adjust for sex, age, year of treatment start, treatment history, disease severity, comorbidities, and other potential confounders
+Pending feasibility, rates of malignancy (overall, excluding NMSC), lymphoma (overall and by subtype), lung cancer, serious infection, CV events, VTE, and other event rates will be compared between tofacitinib-treated RA patients and the comparator cohorts using methods that adjust for sex, age, year of treatment start, treatment history, disease severity, comorbidities, and other potential confounders